 Revolutionizing the Public Venue Experience with Location-Based Services

 Evolving as a smart city requires a range of considerations.
 As cities around the world consider new capabilities and technologies on the road to becoming smart cities, often the safety of citizens and visitors is a key concern.
 These days, safety isn’t just about increased manpower.
-Technologies like Location-Based Services (LBS) can enhance the role of safety, but often the broader benefits and infrastructure required is something that is overlooked.
+Technologies like Location-Based Services (LBS) can enhance the role of safety, but often the broader benefits and infrastructure required are overlooked by the government industry.

 Making today’s cities even smarter

 Real-time geographical data collected from smart devices is increasingly being used to push helpful information and relevant suggestions to users based on their exact location.
 The data from these Location-Based Services applications is quickly becoming as important to city authorities as demographics and data analytics, and all three are coming together to provide city authorities with better insight into the needs of their citizens.
 By targeting the right people, at the right time, and in the right place, city authorities can improve quality of life for their constituents, bolster city branding efforts, and streamline city planning activities.
 Whether tracking individuals, guiding tourists, or helping to identify crime, Location-Based Services are becoming increasingly correlated with data analytics to provide better information, entertainment, and security services to citizens.